 Laura got her start in improv at The Second City Chicago, first with the national touring company, then as Musical Director and Composer for the Jeff Award winning E.T.C. revue, Channel This!
 She composed original musicals with The Annoyance Theater in Chicago and Theater-A-Go-Go in Los Angeles, including Patty, Patty, Bang!
 Bang! which won an L.A.
 Weekly award for Best New Musical.

 Laura has written music for several indie films, including the score for Slice of Pie, a short comedy written by and starring her husband.
+She wrote songs and score for The Long Isolation, a "Zoom Noir" written by Dan Castellaneta and Deb Lacusta.
 She scored two award winning documentaries about female holocaust survivors, Swimming in Auschwitz and After Auschwitz.
-She also co-wrote music for Look at Me, with Luke Hannington.
-Along with Linda Taylor (from band mate on Whose Line), she wrote music for the romantic comedy, Anatomy of a Breakup, directed by Judy Minor.
+She co-wrote songs and score for Look at Me, with Luke Hannington.
+Along with Linda Taylor (her band mate on Whose Line), she wrote music for the romantic comedy, Anatomy of a Breakup, directed by Judy Minor.
+She wrote the score and songs for The Wheels on the Bus series of children’s videos, starring Roger Daltrey as an 8 foot dragon.

-Laura was a founding member of The Sweet Potatoes, an Americana band, with Laura on acoustic guitar, ukulele and accordion.
-Band mate Kelly Macleod and Laura wrote original songs for the band, Rick joined in on bass and harmonica.
+Laura was a founding member of The Sweet Potatoes, an Americana band, where she played acoustic guitar, ukulele and accordion, and wrote many of the songs.
 Laura has two cds of original faith based music, and one of original children's music.
 She also wrote music for the Tell me a Story series of cd's, a collection of timeless folktales from around the world.
-And she wrote the score and songs for The Wheels on the Bus series of children’s videos, starring Roger Daltrey as an 8 foot dragon.